capaximperii/Template/README.md

 - in `WorkerRef.py` add a reference to this new worker py file in conf imports next to `StmWorker.py`
 - Change the number of Worker processes launched from `Workers/__init.py`
 - Celery uses file system broker.
 Change the configuration to use redis - rabbitmq

+## Deployment

+- Frontend to be built using `npm run build` which copies the built files to `backend/Ui`
+- Backend run in production mode using `FLASK_ENV=production python app.py`
+- Deploy as a systemd service by modifying the `backend/Deploy/template.service` file